djavko/djavko.github.io/docs/_posts/2026-09-25-Lab-moving.md

 |:---:|
 | *From Sunflowers to Skyscrapers.*|

 City College is an amazing place.
 It is situated in the north of the Manhattan island in West Harlem and near Hamilton Heights.
 Few blocks south is Columbia University.
-Line 1 of the subway,  is the nearest one and this one will follow the odd diagonal Manhattan street, Broadway, on the surface.
+Line 1 of the subway is the nearest one and it follows the odd diagonal, off-grid Manhattan street, Broadway, on the surface.

 |![CCNY](/_assets/IMG_1349.png){:width="60%"} |
 |:---:|